Pastor, radio host charged with sexual battery on child

 WINTER PARK, Fla.
-(AP) — A popular Christian radio show host is being held without bail in Florida on allegations that he sexually abused a child numerous times over five years.
+(AP) — A popular local Christian radio show host is being held without bail in Florida on allegations that he sexually abused a child numerous times over five years.

 The Orlando Sentinel reports that 59-year-old Bryan Fulwider was arrested Wednesday.
 A warrant says he faces 30 counts of sexual battery of a person younger than 18 by a person in position of custodial authority.